AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/profile-merge-rule-enhancements-pre-requisites.md

 ---
-title: Profile Merge Rule Enhancements - Pre-Requisites
+title: Profile Merge Rule enhancements - prerequisites
 description: An overview of how to best prepare for the release of Profile Merge Rule Enhancements.
 feature: Profile Merge
 topics: